make-all/tuya-local/ACKNOWLEDGEMENTS.md

  - [ed-holland](https://github.com/ed-holland) for contributing support for Awow TH213 thermostats
  - [Vikedlol](https://github.com/Vikedlol) for assistance in supporting Wetair WCH-750 heaters.
  - [wwalczyszyn](https://github.com/wwalczyszyn) for contributing support for Fersk Vind 2 heatpumps.
+ - [xbmcnut](https://github.com/xbmcnut) for assistance in supporting Kogan Smart Kettles and the new type of Kogan heater.